 The first option is by calling toll-free 1-866-345-1884 and using a credit or debit card.
 The call is toll free and the charge for the deposit can be as low as $3.95.

 The second option is by internet deposit at: www.accesscorrections.com by using a debit card or credit card.
 Internet deposit charges are as low as $2.95.

-The third options is to use the Kiosk in the Lobby of the CBCF.
+The third option is to use the Kiosk in the Lobby of the CBCF.
 The kiosk will accept cash and credit/debit cards and will be available during normal business hours as well as during visitation.
-There is a $300 limit per day to deposits made via the Kiosk.
-There is $4.00 per transaction charge when using the Lobby Kiosk.
+The Kiosk will only take cash in denominations of $5. $10, $20, $50 and $100.
+There is a $4.00 per transaction charge when using the Lobby Kiosk.

 Funds will be available to the individual resident's commissary account within 30 minutes upon transaction approval.

-Please note that effective October 15, 2016, the CBCF will no longer accept payments to Residents Accounts in any form.
+1. The CBCF will not accept payments to Residents Accounts in any form.

 Residents may send unlimited amounts of first class mail provided they have the stamps to do so.
 Residents may receive unlimited amounts of incoming mail; however, only 5 letters are permitted in their personal property at any time.
 All incoming mail is date stamped and hand inspected for contraband by CBCF staff before delivery to the resident.
 Pictures will be looked at for compliance with the facility standards.
 Pornographic or sexually suggestive photos are not permitted, as well as photographs that depict alcohol, drugs, gang material, or other material deemed objectionable by the staff.
 Polaroid photographs are not accepted.
 A resident will be notified if their incoming mail is returned or outgoing mail is withheld.
 If a resident received items that do not comply with facility standards, the items will be sent out at their expense.
 Residents will be given the option of having items destroyed if they choose not to send them out.